 I’m a digital nomad…..How I make it pay

-I make my money as a travel writer for adventure magazines, mostly in Australia, and through royalties from my latest travel guide 100 things to see in Tropical North Queensland.
+I make my money as a writer for adventure, sailing, and health & wellbeing magazines, and through royalties from my books The Hunter and The Gatherer and 100 things to see in Tropical North Queensland.